-A baptismal certificate for all candidates must be on file prior to the reception of the sacrament.
+A baptismal certificate for all candidates must be on file prior to the reception of the sacraments.
 Students who were not baptized at St. John or St. Paul should submit a copy of their baptismal certificate by November 1st.
-A copy of the certificate can be uploaded at the time of registration, on the Religious Ed website or sent to the Religious Education Office at: St. John St. Paul Collaborative Religious Education Office, 39 Washington Street Wellesley, MA 02481.
+A copy of the certificate can be uploaded at the time of registration, on the website using the Upload Baptismal Certificate link, or sent to the Religious Education Office at: SJSP Collaborative Religious Education Office, 39 Washington Street Wellesley, MA 02481.

-Our ceremony will be held on a Friday evening in March, in the hopes that gathering restrictions will be loosened, and usually lasts for 30 – 45 minutes.
+Our ceremony will be held on a Friday evening in November and usually lasts for 30 – 45 minutes.
 If your student is not available for our regularly scheduled ceremony we will follow up after the ceremony with make-up options.
 We practice with the students at the class immediately preceding the ceremony, there is no special rehearsal scheduled outside of regular class time.
 There is no assigned seating, families are free to sit where they want as they arrive.
 The students will make candles in class to use at the end of the ceremony.
 They will pick up candles at the back of the church as they arrive and can take them home after the ceremony.
-More details will be provided in the month preceding the ceremony.

 Students sit with their families in an assigned pew, marked by a banner made in class, which is determined by lottery after all assignments and re-assignments are complete.
 Banners can be taken home after the ceremony.
 Cousins and/or related families will be assigned pews adjacent to one another.
 Those families who request a ceremony change, other than familial requests, will not be eligible for the lottery but will be allotted the next subsequent pew after lottery seating is assigned.